testcontainers/testcontainers-java/docs/usage/windows_support.md

 ### MySQL TestContainer
 * MySQL server prevents custom configuration file (ini-script) from being loaded due to security measures ([link to feature description](database_containers.md#using-an-init-script))

+## Reporting issues

+Please report any issues with the Windows build of Testcontainers [here](https://github.com/testcontainers/testcontainers-java/issues) and be sure to note that you are using this on Windows.